Bachmann1234/HeartRateHud/readme.md

 This will connect to and display your heart rate as displayed by the [CMS50D+](http://www.amazon.com/CMS-Finger-Pulse-Oximeter-Sofware/dp/B00B8L8ZXE)

-The project assums you have an environment variable set "CMSPort" which should be the port the device is connected to.
+The project assumes you have an environment variable set "CMSPort" which should be the port the device is connected to.
 (Example: COM3)

 The project will attempt to connect 3 times.
 Qutting if it fails.